zhengbomo/bmprogresshud/README.md

 ## Example

-place ProgressHud to you container
+place ProgressHud to you container, and get with `ProgressHud.of(context)`

 ```dart
 import 'dart:async';